$100M AI Signing Bonuses

 Assuming the above so far is correct, I guess technically it is an exaggeration.
 But again, it's still directionally accurate enough in terms of what Meta is offering (and, as Boz notes, OpenAI itself may be counter-offering) to some people.
 Sure, it may not be the standard package for all the talent Meta is trying to bring on board, but even if it's just for a few folks, it's wild.
 So wild that it's easy to frame as an "exaggeration".2

 So why not just come out an say exactly what the comp offers are?
 Well, presumably that would be an HR violation.
 And full comp transparency is still a touchy subject in Silicon Valley – perhaps now so more than ever thanks to the situation with AI.
-Boz's entire framing here is clearly to try to cut off the growing internal discontent at companies where some AI talent is getting paid far more than their peers – even other non-AI engineering talent.
+Boz's entire framing here is clearly to try to cut off any growing internal discontent at Meta where some AI talent is getting paid far more than their peers – even other non-AI engineering talent.
 Such compensation dichotomies are obviously tinder boxes for internal problems with both morale and retention.
 That's hardly just a Meta problem, but when the new high comp bar is set at $100M...
 It's a potential bonfire.

 Anyway, while Boz never specifically confirms the $100M number, only suggesting it's not true as the signing bonus while also implying that it might be in the ballpark for some small number of overall packages, it's worth looking at some of the actual reporting on the matter.